soumita1234/leetcode_solns/README.md

 # leetcode_solns
-leetcode solutions of the questions I've done here is some resources for understandging the problems.
+leetcode solutions of the questions I've done.
+Here is some resources for understandging the problems.

 Here is the resources of the problems:-
 1) Two Sum- https://www.studytonight.com/post/leetcode-solution-2-sum-problem